 Overview of Form 990

 Form 990 filing instructions include other attachments such as a detailed checklist of supporting information, including a the Schedule A – Public Charity Status and Public Support, the Schedule B – Schedule of Contributors, which is a listing all contributions it receives during the year.

 The following breaks down form 990 filing instructions:

-Part I of the 990 is a summary of your Revenue, Expenses and changes to Net Assets that is detailed in subsequent sections of the 990.
+- Part I of the 990 summarizes your Revenue, Expenses, and changes to Net Assets detailed in subsequent sections of the 990.
 You must have an accounting system that will allow you to easily extract this information.
 Otherwise, the preparation will be difficult, timely and expensive.